maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 One other advantage of the spiral design is that even though you are limited by the size of the pin that will insert into the spiral, you can add many revolutions, and the more revolutions there are, the smaller the displacement resolution is.

-We made several tests and in the end, to conserve some rigidity with the plexiglas and for this first version, we decided to use only a single revolution.
+We made several tests and in the end, to conserve some rigidity with the plexiglass and for this first version, we decided to use only a single revolution.
 Since we use stepper motors with 200 steps (see below) the resolution is still quite enough.

-We used to Teflon bearings to reduce the friction between the 3D-printed pin of the flexure design and the plexiglas.
+We used Teflon bearings to reduce the friction between the 3D-printed pin of the flexure design and the plexiglass.

-due to the fact that the spiral have to be centered initially, we had to offset the motor position on the stage.
+due to the fact that the spiral has to be centered initially, we had to offset the motor position on the stage.

 <figure> <center>
   <img src="./../../img/mod09/spiral4.jpg" alt="logo text" width="80%" />